Posts Tagged ‘Movies’

 My dad would be exactly his age, if he was alive.
 I always kept count of their ages together; in fact, I knew how old Bob was first, and only then, my dad’s age.

 Robert Redford was probably my very first celebrity favourite; I remember my aunt Babu taking me to the movies, to see Barefoot in the park in Marosvásárhely, Romania.
 I was about eight, or nine; we had some slushy ice-cream with the flavour of pistaches, and drank some Coke, which at that time tasted magnificent- it still had the taste, I assume.
 The movie was great fun even for a little kid.
-I thoroughly enjoyed it, and Bob would be engraved in my memories forever.
-Read the rest of this entry »
+I thoroughly enjoyed it, and Bob would be engraved in my memories forever. read more »

 A legend is gone

 Robert Altman passed away at the age of 81.
 I had no idea he was that old… of course, I had never checked his filmography as a whole.
-It goes on almost forever on imdb, and out of the endless number of movies he’d directed, I have only seen a few.
-Read the rest of this entry »
+It goes on almost forever on imdb, and out of the endless number of movies he’d directed, I have only seen a few. read more »